 I had wanted to visit the Chunar Fort as it had appeared in the Hindi novel ‘Chandrakanta’.
 It was known as ‘Tilismi Qila’ or the ‘Magical Fort’ in the novel.
 But as time did not permit, we could not visit the place.
 Located near Mirzapur on the Vindyachal ranges, the fort is quite an interesting place.
 You can make a day trip to Chunar Fort and Vindyachal.

-3 days itinerary of Varanasi
+3 days Varanasi Itinerary

 There is so much to see, do and experience at Varanasi, that it might sound a bit overwhelming.
 So here we suggest a tentative 3 days itinerary of Benaras.
 This is what we did.